Re-delegating staked FET token π₯

 -

-To reduce your staking risks.
+Reduce your staking risks.

-Remember that when you delegate your tokens with a validator, just as you share the rewards for their contribution to the network's consensus protocol, you also share the punishment they would receive if they misbehave and act against the network's protocol.
+Remember that when you delegate your tokens with a validator, just as you share the rewards for their contribution to the network, you also share the punishment they would receive if they misbehave and act against the network's protocol.
 If this happens, your stake with them will be slashed.
 To reduce this risk, you may choose to re-delegate parts of your stakes to other validators to have a wider stake distribution.

-To Re-Delegate your Stake
+To Re-delegate your Stake

 -